 Stepper Motors & Turbochargers

-The Electronic Actuator Stepper Motor on turbochargers move the vanes inside a VNT (Variable Nozzle Technology) turbo.
+A Turbocharger Electronic Actuator Stepper Motors job is to move the vanes inside a VNT (Variable Nozzle Technology) turbo.

 The variable vanes do the same job as a dump valve on a standard pneumatic-actuated turbo.

-That is, they allow boost and release of gasses via vane movement, facilitated by nozzle ring movement.
+That is, they allow boost build and release of gasses via vane movement that is facilitated by movemnet in the nozzle ring.

 We supply both Stepper Motors and Turbochargers.

 We sell the separate components to allow the purchase of either part, depending on the problem they are purchased to fix.